WoahItsJeebus/Roblox-Anti-AFK/README.md

 > [!IMPORTANT]
 > # This script **<ins>requires</ins>** [AutoHotKey v2](https://autohotkey.com/download/ahk-v2.exe)
+> Due to the way I have this setup currently, it is highly recommended to keep this script in its own dedicated folder.
+It generates two files that are generically named and are required to save/load your settings data to and from!
 # <p align=center><ins>**Features**</ins></p>
 - ### Anti-AFK
   - This script will look for an active Roblox process, focus it, clicks the center of the window, and returns to the previously active window (if any), repeats every 15 minutes